WELCOME TO LOWER SCHOOL

 Fourth Grade represents an intersection between the experiences and lessons of Lower School and the future that awaits them in grades 5 through 8.
 Congressional Fourth Graders are eager and capable in their approach and are well-prepared for the high academic standards of Middle School.
 Through a rigorous and challenging program that emphasizes independence and “ownership of learning”, students complete the foundation needed to move to Middle School.
 By the end of 4th grade, students will be academically prepared to negotiate the rigors and expectations of Middle School academics.

-To learn more, ask questions, or schedule a virtual tour for our Lower School program for your third through fourth grade child, please contact:
+To learn more, ask questions, or schedule a virtual tour, please contact: